-"Asahi no Matsu" is Nikkei Student Union (NSU) Odori's second spring dance recital.
-NSU Odori is a group of UCLA undergraduate students who bring nihon buyo or traditional Japanese dance, to the UCLA and broader Los Angeles communities.
-They are under the direction of Bandō Hirohichirō (Nakamura Gankyō), the first non-Japanese citizen to become a professional kabuki actor in the history of kabuki theater.
+Nikkei Student Union (NSU) Odori's second spring dance recital, "Asahi no Matsu," showcases traditional Japanese dance performed by UCLA undergraduate students under the direction of Bandō Hirohichirō (Nakamura Gankyō), the first non-Japanese citizen to become a professional kabuki actor.

 In Japanese culture, the pine tree symbolizes longevity, virtue, good fortune and solitude.
 In reference to Japanese New Year, the pine tree and sunrise also symbolizes renewal, rebirth and hopeful for a bright future.
 The name of the recital represented our journey as undergraduates who will soon graduate from UCLA and move forward to the next steps in our lives — jobs, graduate school and etc.